kernelkit/infix/board/aarch64/microchip-ev23x71a/README.md

 | `port@24..port@27` | `e25` .. `e28` | 10G SFP+            |
 | `port@29`          | `e29`          | 1G RGMII management |

-Attaching 29 PHYs takes the driver a good half second each, far longer than the ten seconds `hw-wait` waits for slow devices by default.
-The product therefore raises it in `/etc/default/hw-wait`, so that services which expect the ports to exist do not start ahead of them.
+Attaching 29 PHYs takes about half a second each, far longer than `hw-wait`'s ten second default, so the product raises it in `/etc/default/hw-wait`.

 ## LEDs